shaulco/cicd-examples/cxcli/README.md

 [CircleCI](CircleCI) | Allows to run a Checkmarx Scan using the YML file of Circle CI (https://circleci.com/) and take advantage of CLI as well.
 [DroneCI](DroneCI) | run a Checkmarx Scan using the YML file of Drone CI (https://cloud.drone.io/) and take advantage of CLI as well.
 [GithubActions](GithubActions) | Allows to run a Checkmarx Scan using the YML file of Github Actions (https://github.com/features/actions) and take advantage of CLI as well.
-[Wercker](wercker) | Allows to run a Checkmarx Scan using the YML file of Wercker CI Integration via YML (CLI).
+[Wercker](wercker) | Allows to run a Checkmarx Scan using the YML file of Wercker CI (https://app.wercker.com/) and take advantage of CLI as well.
-[TravisCI](travisci) | Allows to run a Checkmarx Scan using the YML file of Travis CI Integration via YML (CLI).
+[TravisCI](travisci) | Allows to run a Checkmarx Scan using the YML file of Travis CI (https://travis-ci.com/) and take advantage of CLI as well.
-[NevercodeCI](nevercodeci) | Allows to run a Checkmarx Scan using the YML file of Nevercode CI Integration via Bash Script (CLI).
+[NevercodeCI](nevercodeci) | Allows to run a Checkmarx Scan using a bash script in Nevercode CI (https://app.nevercode.io/) and take advantage of CLI as well.
-[AWSCodeBuild](awscodebuild) | Allows to run a Checkmarx Scan using the YML file of AWS CodeBuild Integration via YML (CLI).
+[AWSCodeBuild](awscodebuild) | Allows to run a Checkmarx Scan using a bash script in AWS CodeBuild (https://aws.amazon.com/codebuild/) and take advantage of CLI as well.
-[AppVeyor](appveyor) | Allows to run a Checkmarx Scan using the YML file of AppVeyor Integration via YML (CLI).
+[AppVeyor](appveyor) | Allows to run a Checkmarx Scan using the YML file of AppVeyor (https://www.appveyor.com/) and take advantage of Checkmarx CLI as well.